 The public sector is solicited yearly to submit ideas to be considered for inclusion in the UPWP.
 A "Call for SMART Ideas" is sent out throughout the community via e-blasts, e-newsletters, flyers and the TPO's website.
 The main TPO distribution list includes, but is not limited to, every citizen that has communicated with the TPO and provided contact information.
 In addition, the brochure is placed on the TPO website, and is available to be downloaded, completed electronically, or distributed to the TPO Committees and Advisory Committees.
+Brochures are also distributed to public libraries for citizens that do not have access to a computer.

-FEDERAL PLANNING EMPHASIS AREAS FOR MIAMI-DADE COUNTY
+FEDERAL PLANNING FACTORS AND EMPHASIS AREAS